 4. three hashtags (3#s)

 This method helps participants to introduce themselves and get to know each other and also works with large groups.
 Each participant can use three hashtags (or keywords) to introduce themselves to the others.
 The hashtags are used to describe themselves and can be characteristics or hobbies, for example.
-This ice breaker is particularly useful for new groups to make the participants more tangible.
+With new groups in particular, this ice breaker helps to make the participants more tangible.
 Of course, the method can also be applied to other topics.

 5th Round Robin